The John Smith Barge

 Virtually all of the lumber in the Spirit of 1608 comes from trees toppled by Hurricane Isabel in 2003.
 Utilizing a donated sawmill, 63 volunteers at the museum labored more than 4000 hours in a process that included hauling trees, milling lumber, building frames, spiling, steaming and fitting planks, forging fittings and caulking seams.
 Spirit of 1608’s keel was laid January 17, 2006.
 She was christened on July 14, 2006.

 The Smith Barge has been featured in the award-winning PBS documentary series NOVA and in keystone events throughout Virginia and Maryland.
-In June, 2007, the barge and her volunteer crew sailed from their home port of Reedville, Virginia to Washington, D.C. where they highlighted the Smithsonian Folklife Festival.
+In June, 2007, the barge and her volunteer crew sailed from their home port of Reedville, Virginia to Washington, D.C. where they highlighted at the Smithsonian Folklife Festival.
 Spirit of 1608 and her crew of costumed interpreters are welcomed at schools, museums, parks and commemorative events across the Chesapeake Bay Region.

 John Smith Barge Volunteers Needed!